 Depending on the size of the room you will want to allow yourself a day to complete this job.
 This includes enough time to purchase the material, paint the crown molding (before installing), get it installed, and do paint touch-ups.
 What tools are required?
 Glad you asked.

 - Caulking Gun

-Typical house construction can make it difficult to drive a nail through crown moulding and into something substantial that can bear the moulding’s weight.
-And nothing ruins your day like a piece of crown moulding falling on your head.
+Typical house construction can make it difficult to drive a nail through crown molding and into something substantial that can bear the molding’s weight.
+And nothing ruins your day like a piece of crown molding falling on your head.

 To make sure that there would be something sturdy to drive nails into, I first cut many small triangular wedges out of a 2×4 that could be screwed into the wall and would provide a nice solid piece that even a short 1″ nail could penetrate.

-To make sure they were cut to the correct angle, I carefully positioned a scrap of the crown moulding on the 2×4, then traced the flat edge from the back of the moulding onto the board.
+To make sure they were cut to the correct angle, I carefully positioned a scrap of the crown molding on the 2×4, then traced the flat edge from the back of the molding onto the board.

 From there, I set it on the miter saw and adjusted its angle until it met up evenly with the line.

 I cut enough to place one at each end of the wall and at 2 ft intervals along the wall.
 For an 11×11 bedroom, this worked out to about 6 or 7 per wall, or 24-28 per room.
 That’s a lot of cuts, but I made a mark on the miter saw fence to help me quickly position the 2×4 each time.
 The whole process actually went really quickly.
 After cutting all of the blocks, each one was screwed to the wall with 3″ screws.